mendix/docs/content/en/docs/addons/ats-addon/rg-ats/v2/rg-two-recorder/_index.md

 ## 3 Using the ATS Desktop Recorder

-Before you can use the ATS Desktop Recorder, you must check your preferences.
+Before you can use the ATS Desktop Recorder, you must set your project preferences to the Desktop recorder.
+You can open the project preferences from any page by clicking the cog icon:

+{{< figure src="/attachments/addons/ats-addon/rg-ats/v2/rg-two-recorder/configure-project-preferences.png" >}}

 With the ATS Recorder plugin installed, you can start a recording session at any time by clicking the **Record** button inside a test case or an action.
 You open the Mendix application you want to test in another tab of the browser, and then start testing the application by walking through the app manually.
 Then ATS will record all the steps.